Clarity-Digital-Twin/nedc-bench/README.md

 **Production-ready wrapper and reimplementation of Temple University's NEDC EEG Evaluation v6.0.0**

 > **⚠️ Independent Project**: This is an open-source contribution, not officially maintained by Temple University, NEDC, or affiliates.
-We vendor and wrap the original NEDC v6.0.0 software unchanged, and provide a modern reimplementation.
+We wrap the original NEDC v6.0.0 software unchanged, and provide a modern reimplementation.
 All algorithmic credit goes to the original authors (Shah et al., 2021).

 ## 🎯 What is NEDC-BENCH?